-If you’ve been following along in my personal garage transformation, I’ve reached the point where my garage wall is framed and insulated.
-I only need to install the drywall and slap some paint on it before this part of the project is complete.
+I finished framing and insulating my garage wall in the previous step of my personal garage transformation.
+Now, I only need to install the drywall and slap some paint on it before this part of the project is complete.

 It’s much easier to add additional electrical outlets.
-Adding electrical outlets to concrete block can be messy and difficult.
-Once the house is built, it’s very difficult to run the wiring through the cinder block.
-After you frame the wall, it’s easy to add additional outlets and hide the wires in the wall, like you would throughout the rest of your house.
+Once the house is built, running the wiring through the cinder block can be messy and complicated.
+After you frame the wall, adding additional outlets and hiding the wires in the wall is easy.
+You do it just like you would throughout the rest of your house.

 Finishing your garage will add value to your home.
 Studies have shown that a finished garage can add several thousand dollars to the sale price of your home.
-Even if it doesn’t directly add money to the sale price, a well-done garage will set your home apart from any other homes up for sale in your area.
+Even if it doesn’t directly add money to the sale price, a well-done garage will set your home apart from others in your area.

 We’ll be covering both in the remainder of this article, but I’ll split the tutorial into three sections:

 - Installing garage drywall

 - Priming and Painting

 I’m doing that because the tools and techniques you’ll use are very different at each step of the process.